-I’m what I call an “entrepreneur to the core”, having spent the past 15+ years building businesses from home while raising my three kids.
+I’m what I call an “entrepreneur to the core”, having built businesses from home while raising my three kids since 2002.

 My entrepreneurial experience includes: